-- 1.10 Stakeholders active in the employment property market have identified a shortfall in small to medium sized industrial units, they also identify the need to look to secure delivery of employment land alongside strategic housing delivery, and to safeguard against employment allocations being converted to residential use.
-They do not consider there is much demand for office premises and provide useful intelligence in understanding the local market.
-A number of potential risks to delivery identified by stakeholders and measure to manage these are discussed in the conclusions chapter. - 1.11 Mansfield district is a net exporter of jobs, largely to neighbouring Ashfield, Newark & Sherwood and to Nottingham; there are also strong linkages to Bassetlaw, Bolsover and Amber Valley.
-Creating more jobs in Mansfield district could help it to be more self-contained, though due to the physical proximity of neighbouring authorities and their employment land allocations, some cross border labour movement is to be expected. - 1.12 Mansfield district maintains high levels of employment, particularly by supporting a wide range of manufacturing, wholesale businesses and construction which rely on a competitively priced labour supply and low cost employment premises.
-Up skilling the labour force and enabling local companies to improve the value added and move towards more advanced manufacturing process could help the district to move towards increased GVA and higher workforce wage levels. - 1.13 The district has an ageing population demographic and the Local Plan will look to measures that help to attract young people to return and stay in the district to support the long term sustainability of the economy.
+- 1.12 Mansfield district maintains high levels of employment, particularly by supporting a wide range of manufacturing, wholesale businesses and construction which rely on a competitively priced labour supply and low cost employment premises.
+Up skilling the labour force and enabling local companies to improve the value added and move towards more advanced manufacturing process could help the district to move towards increased GVA and higher workforce wage levels. - 1.13 The district has an ageing population demographic and the Local Plan includespolicies which look to measures that help to attract young people to return and stay in the district to support the long term sustainability of the economy.